dustin-orner/Project-1/README.md

 # Project-1
-These are all my projects for my fist Computer Science class!
+This my first project for DPR 101.